refinedev/refine/documentation/docs/advanced-tutorials/multi-tenancy/strapi.md

 ```

 :::caution
 To make this example more visual, we used the [`@pankod/refine-antd`](https://github.com/refinedev/refine/tree/master/packages/refine-antd) package.
-If you are using Refine headless, you need to provide the components, hooks or helpers imported from the [`@pankod/refine-antd`](https://github.com/refinedev/refine/tree/master/packages/refine-antd) package.
+If you are using Refine headless, you need to provide the components, hooks, or helpers imported from the [`@pankod/refine-antd`](https://github.com/refinedev/refine/tree/master/packages/refine-antd) package.
 :::

 ## Usage